 The film literally ran out of money before it was completed.
 When the film was first previewed for an audience, the subway scenes were animated storyboards.
 The audience loved them so much, the studio came up with the funds to shoot the scenes properly.

 223 of 229 found this interesting Interesting? |

 The watch Jack was wearing, the Casio G-Shock DW-5600C, had been discontinued when filming commenced.
 Due to the film's success, the watch was in popular demand, and the company started making them again.

 For the bus jump sequence, a ramp was built.
 The bus was started from about one mile back, and accelerated towards the ramp.
-When it hit the ramp, it had reached a speed of 61 miles per hour.
-The bus traveled 109 feet, and its front wheels reached an altitude of twenty feet from the ground, which was higher than anyone had anticipated.
+By the time it hit the ramp, it had reached a speed of 61 miles per hour.
+It traveled 109 feet, and its front wheels reached an altitude of twenty feet off the ground, which was higher than anyone had anticipated.
 Because of this, the cameras were not placed correctly, and the top front part of the bus goes out of the frame when the bus reaches the maximum point of the jump.

 For the bus jump sequence, the city of Los Angeles gave permission to shoot on I-105 during the last month of its construction.
 This required the filming crew to be constantly on the move, depending on the location of the workers.
 It also created continuity problems, because the appearance of the set kept changing, as the construction crews would erect or tear down structures.

 68 of 71 found this interesting Interesting? |

 In early drafts of the script, the bus was supposed to circle around the parking lot of Dodgers Stadium, as opposed to LAX.
 However, the studio couldn't get the rights to film there.